tsochefkarma-ux/TCC-SHT/Paths_we_took/How_we_found_anisotropy.md

 - Ω_k = 1/(25 + A) (curvature formula)
 - 25 = h¹¹ × h_total + χ(D) (topological)
 - 7 = χ(D) (Euler characteristic of divisor)

-The celebration:

-> "This is remarkable - a single quadratic equation from topology determines everything!"

 ---